6 Ways for Making Friends as an Adult

 Friendships need to be nurtured if you want to keep people from falling off the radar and becoming distant.

 Please make a point to check in with them.
-Send a text, make a call, and set up a chance to get together.
+Send a text, call, and schedule a chance to get together.

-You’re telling the other person they’re important to you and worth your time by checking in.
+By checking in, you’re telling the other person they’re important to you and worth your time.
 A general rule of thumb?
 Connect about every two weeks.

 Create a Group

-Start putting your friends together in one place and form a group of friends.
+Start putting your friends together in one place and form a group.
 Provide a spot for your friends to form friendships within the group.

 There’s nothing more fun than hanging out in a gathering of people who enjoy each other’s company.